microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-databricks.md

 3. Select the Anonymize Source connection (Databricks) and select "New" from the drop down menu.
 ![ADF-Databricks-Load](images/data-anonymization-databricks-03.png)

 4. Name the service "PresidioDatabricks" and select the Azure Databricks workspace that was created in the previous steps from your subscription.
-Follow through the steps to input the authentication token which was generated in the previous step and selecting presidio_cluster to run the job.
+Follow through the steps to input the authentication token which was generated in the [previous step](../spark/index.md#Setup-Databricks), or create a new one by following [this guide](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/authentication).
+Select presidio_cluster to run the job.
 ![ADF-Databricks-Link](images/data-anonymization-databricks-04.png)

 5. Select Use this template tab